The Story Behind ‘Mas Que Nada’

 This recording yielded many great songs, some of which have become well known, such as ‘Chove Chuva’ and ‘Balança Pema’.

-In fact, it’s the depth of talent surrounding Jorge Ben upbeat vocals with these big band arrangements that helps to make this alnum a joy to listen to over and over again, not just for the original version of two of his greatest hits, but as a satisfying blueprint for the future of Brazilian Pop.
+Impressively, it’s the depth of talent surrounding Jorge Ben’s upbeat vocals with these big band arrangements that help to make this album a joy to listen to over and over again.
+And it’s not just for the original versions of two of his greatest hits but as a satisfying blueprint for the future of Brazilian Pop.

-There you have it, the story behind ‘Mas Que Nada’, and of course, our One Track goes to Brasil 66.
+There you have it, the story behind ‘Mas Que Nada’, and – of course – our One Track goes to Sergio Mendes & Brasil 66.

 Stories like ‘The Story Behind Mas Que Nada’ are what we do.
 Why don’t you join us?